rigordo959/tsWxGTUI_PyVx_Repository/SourceDistributions/Developer-Sandboxes/tsWxGTUI_PyVx/Python-3x/README.txt

    1.4 What should you do to get started?

-       Browse through the following information located in the directory "./tsWxGTUI_PyVx/Documents".
-It provid-
+       Browse through the following information located in the directory "./tsWxGTUI_PyVx_Repository/Documents".
+It
-       es an overview of the Toolkit distribution and its
+       provides an overview of the Toolkit distribution and its
        contents:

        1.4.1 What is the TeamSTARS "tsWxGTUI_PyVx" Toolkit?